Velriana Hypaxes

 Cat Fall: (Granted by Stylish Tricks class feature 3) Your catlike aerial acrobatics allow you to cushion your falls.
 As a Master in Acrobatics, treat falls as 50 feet shorter.

-Group Impression: When you Make an Impression, you can compare your Diplomacy check result to the Will DCs of two four targets instead of one.
-It’s possible to get a different degree of success for each target.
-The number of targets increases to four if you’re an expert, 10 if you’re a master, and 25 if you’re legendary.
+Group Impression: When you Make an Impression, you can compare your Diplomacy check result to the Will DCs of up to 10 targets you conversed with, with no penalty.
+The number of targets increases to 20 if you’re an expert.

-Kip Up: [◇] You stand up.
+Kip Up: [◇] (Granted by Stylish Tricks class feature 7) You stand up.
 This movement doesn’t trigger reactions.

 --------------------